jronallo/microdata_schemaorg_example/source/code4lib.html.md

 Because of the focus on the future, we may not want to try to mark up historic events, as rich snippets may be unlikely to show up for past events.

-Another option for publishing data about the kind of events taken on objects may be to use the Schema.org [Extension Mechanism](http://schema.org/docs/extension.html) to possibly make it clearer to the search engines that certain types of events are different.
+Another option for publishing data about this kind of event in the life of an object may be to use the Schema.org [Extension Mechanism](http://schema.org/docs/extension.html) to possibly make it clearer to the search engines that certain types of events are different.